Make-A-Wish and James Clemens team up to grant Madison girl’s wish

 “A puppy!”
-Dozens of high school students yelled to announce a granted wish to 6-year old Maelin-Kate Carlson and her family.
+Dozens of high school students yelled to announce the granted wish to 6-year old Maelin-Kate Carlson and her family.

 “They’ve worked really hard and they raised money through our Kids for Wish Kids program, raised over $10,000 for Make-A-Wish Alabama,” Make-A-Wish Alabama Development Manager Lacy Fitzpatrick said.